mgao6767/frds/docs/source/index.rst

            loglikelihood=-7281.321453218112)

 Use :class:`frds.algorithms.GARCHModel_DCC` to estimate a bivariate :doc:`/algorithms/garch-dcc` model.
-The results are as good as those otained in Stata/R, if not better (based on loglikelihood).
+The results are as good as those obtained in Stata/R, if not better (based on loglikelihood).

 >>> from frds.algorithms import GARCHModel_DCC
 >>> model_dcc = GARCHModel_DCC(toyota, nissan)